 This is why we see the intent deficit most visibly in long, substantive knowledge work sessions rather than in short interactions.
 In a two-turn exchange – a question followed by an answer – the instruction and the generation are close enough that the instruction carries full weight.
 In a four-hour session producing a serious deliverable, the instructions established at session start are competing for attention with everything that has accumulated since.
 They lose the competition not because the model has ceased to understand them but because the mechanism by which they influence generation is structurally designed to prioritise proximate content.

-Prompt engineering has produced a real toolkit for specific quality dimensions.
-Chain-of-thought prompting improves step-by-step reasoning on tasks that benefit from decomposition.
-Few-shot examples calibrate format and register effectively.
-Role conditioning – "you are a senior policy analyst writing for…" – meaningfully shifts model output.
-Self-consistency and verification loops catch certain classes of error.
+Prompt engineering has produced a real toolkit for specific quality dimensions: chain-of-thought prompting improves step-by-step reasoning on tasks that benefit from decomposition; few-shot examples calibrate format and register effectively; role conditioning – "you are a senior policy analyst writing for…" – meaningfully shifts model output; self-consistency and verification loops catch certain classes of error.
 These are all real contributions, and none of them is what we are contesting.

 This also explains why users who have worked extensively with language models often report that they have learned to get good results through some combination of skill, taste, and repeated correction – without being able to reduce what they have learned to a set of rules that a less experienced user could follow.
 What they have actually learned is a running discipline of identifying drift and intervening to correct it: noticing when the output is missing the audience, when a recommendation is buried, when a claim needs a verification step, when the conversion has dropped content.
 The discipline is continuous and distributed across the whole session.
 It is not encoded in any single prompt; it is encoded in the user's attention and reflexes.
 That discipline is exactly what the architecture described in the next post tries to encode structurally, so that it does not depend on the user having independently developed it.

 There is a broader reason to take this class of failure seriously, beyond the immediate effects on knowledge work output quality.
-The pattern – surface form adopted in the absence of the reasoning that would connect form to function – is not confined to AI.
-It is among the most persistent findings in the state capability research literature, where it has been documented and studied under the name isomorphic mimicry.
+The pattern – surface form adopted in the absence of the reasoning that would connect form to function – is not confined to AI; it is among the most persistent findings in the state capability research literature, where it has been documented and studied under the name isomorphic mimicry.

-The structural analogy to the session-level intent deficit is more than metaphor.
-Both operate by pattern-completion on surface representations in the absence of reasoning from underlying function.
-A ministry that adopts a modern procurement procedure without the administrative judgement to apply it in context is producing the form of capable procurement without the function.
-A model that produces a policy brief with the expected structure without the underlying reasoning about why this specific audience needs this specific structure is doing the same thing at a different scale.
+The structural analogy to the session-level intent deficit is more than metaphor: both operate by pattern-completion on surface representations in the absence of reasoning from underlying function.
+A ministry that adopts a modern procurement procedure without the administrative judgement to apply it in context is producing the form of capable procurement without the function; a model that produces a policy brief with the expected structure without the underlying reasoning about why this specific audience needs this specific structure is doing the same thing at a different scale.

 This framing matters for how we understand what AI does and does not contribute to knowledge work in institutional contexts.
 A default-deployed language model is exceptionally good at producing the surface forms of competent knowledge work.
 It is unreliable, in the specific ways the six failure modes describe, at supplying the reasoning from function that makes those forms actually work.
 An organisation that deploys AI tools without mechanisms for maintaining reasoning discipline is not getting a scalable substitute for experienced practitioners.
 It is getting form production at scale without the function.
 For contexts where experienced practitioners are abundant and AI is supplementary, this may be tolerable – the practitioners supply the function, and the AI accelerates the form.
 For contexts where experienced practitioners are scarce, the same deployment pattern risks reproducing isomorphic mimicry at industrial speed.
 The third post in this series develops this implication in detail.